jgbreault/PinnaclePoints/README.md

 ├── pinnaclePoints.txt # The final pinacle point reuslt used in the interactive map ├── index.html         # Interactive pinnacle point map ├── scripts/
 │   ├── analysis.ipynb            # Used to analyze datasets and generate the interactive map
 │   ├── commonFunctions.py        # Holds common functions used throughout this directory
-│   ├── parameters.txt         # Holds parameters that determine which dataset to use, etc...
+│   ├── historicalResultMerger.py # Used to merge results from different runs in a big file full of duplicates │   ├── lineOfSightFinder.py      # A work in progress, no looky │   ├── parameters.txt            # Holds parameters that determine which dataset to use, etc...
 │   ├── patchMaker.py             # Divides summit_file into patches
-│   ├── pinnaclePointFinder.py # Identifies pinnacle points in candidate_file, outputs to pinnaclePointsRaw.txt
+│   └── pinnaclePointFinder.py    # Identifies pinnacle points in candidate_file, outputs to pinnaclePointsRaw.txt
-│   └── pinnaclePointNamer.py  # Names pinnaclePointsRaw.txt by scraping PeakBagger, Wiki info by nearest extremal
 ├── dataSources/
 │   ├── baseDatasets/
 │   │   ├── extremals.txt            # Essentially OTOTW from a different source.
 Only used for Wiki info and some names.